 Colour stability and resorption

-The results of eye colour change operation using the Neoris keratopigmentation technique are permanent.
+The operation for changing your eye color with the Neoris keratopigmentation technique is permanent.

 Why do the eyes lose colour over time?